 All SID discharges from selected States and hospitals were included, with a few exceptions.
 Records with missing or unverified patient linkage numbers were excluded from the NRD.
-All discharges aged 0 from SID records with verified patient linkage numbers on less than 90 percent of discharges were excluded.
+We excluded all discharges aged 0 from SID that had verified patient linkage numbers on less than 90 percent of discharges for this age group.